ecsn/coffee/README.md

-# coffe
-CoFFee: an schema mining approach
+# CoFFee: A Co-occurrence and Frequency-Based Approach to Schema Mining

 Under construction